react-querybuilder/react-querybuilder/website/docs/migrate.md

 - `parseMongoDB` now generates more concise queries when it encounters `$not` operators that specify a single, boolean condition.
 Whereas previously that would yield a group with `not: true`, now it generates a rule with a negated operator (`"="` becomes `"!="`, `"contains"` becomes `"doesNotContain"`, etc.).
 - Paths are now declared with a new type alias `Path` instead of `number[]`.
 The actual type is the same: `type Path = number[]`.
 - The `RuleGroupTypeIC` type now includes `combinator?: undefined` to ensure that query objects intended for use in query builders where `independentCombinators` is enabled do not contain `combinator` properties.
+- The `useQueryBuilder` hook has been split into `useQueryBuilderSetup` and `useQueryBuilderSchema`. `useQueryBuilderSchema` must be called from a child component of one that calls `useQueryBuilderSetup` (`QueryBuilder` takes care of that internally).
+For example usage, see the [`QueryBuilder` source code](https://github.com/react-querybuilder/react-querybuilder/blob/main/packages/react-querybuilder/src/components/QueryBuilder.tsx).
+- The `useStopEventPropagation` hook, called from the default `Rule` and `RuleGroup` components, now takes a single function as its parameter instead of an object map of functions.
+It must be run for each wrapped function individually.

 ## New features